AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 Expected:
 - Help window should open with a link to the user guide.

-##### Valid Test case - Using the help command to get user guide:
+##### Valid Test case 2 - Using the help command to get user guide:

 Command: `help`

 Expected:
 - Help window should open with a link to the user guide.

-##### Valid Test case - Using the help command to get specific command usage:
+##### Valid Test case 3 - Using the help command to get specific command usage:

 Command: `help list`

 Expected:
 - Command usage of `list` is shown in status message: `list: Lists all foodplaces in BiteBuddy...`

-##### Invalid Test case - Using an **invalid command word** as a parameter for the help command:
+##### Invalid Test case 1 - Using an **invalid command word** as a parameter for the help command:

 Command: `help unknown`

 Expected:
 - Error details shown in the status message: `Unknown command`

 ### Saving data

-1. Valid Test case - Saving data after adding entries:<br>
+##### Valid Test case 1 - Saving data after adding entries:

 Steps:
 - Add a new foodplace using `add` command.
 - Close BiteBuddy.

 Expected:
 - Data is persisted correctly in the `addressbook.json` file.

-1. Valid Test case - Missing data file:<br>
+##### Valid Test case 2 - Missing data file:

 Steps:
 - Navigate to the `data` folder.
 - Delete the `addressbook.json` file.
 - Launch BiteBuddy.

 Expected:
-    - BiteBuddy generates a new empty `addressbook.json` file.
+- BiteBuddy generates a new `addressbook.json` file with default sample data.

-1. Valid Test case - Corrupted data file:<br>
+##### Valid Test case 3 - Corrupted data file:

 Steps:
 - Navigate to the `data` folder.
 - Open the `addressbook.json` file.
 - Delete or modify one or more fields such that the data file is no longer valid.
 - Save the changes.
 - Launch BiteBuddy.

 Expected:
 - BiteBuddy opens in a blank state.